ElMehdiLebbar/SeuleJs/README.md

 ## Send a Request To a Server

-To send a request to a server, we use the http() and post() methods of the Seule super object
+To send a request to a server, we use the get() and post() methods of the Seule super object

 ### http()